Fr4nKB/SpleeterAndroidPort/README.md

 I spent multiple days to find a way to have an audio stem separation tool on Android, this repo contains a `AudioStemSeparation` class to use the converted tflite model of the 4stems spleeter model available in the [jinay1991's repo](https://github.com/jinay1991/spleeter) from which this code was inspired (the tflite model can be downloaded [here](https://github.com/jinay1991/spleeter/releases/)).

 ## Configuration
+-  Add dependencies `com.arthenica:ffmpeg-kit-audio`, `org.tensorflow:tensorflow-lite:2.13.0` and `org.tensorflow:tensorflow-lite-select-tf-ops:2.13.0`
+-  Place the tflite model in the `assets` folder of the app
 -  Place the `AudioStemSeparation` class where you need
--  Place the tflite model in the `assets` folder of the app

 ## Usage
 ```